johnmccullock/curves_panel/README.md

 # curves_panel
  Color curves graph component similar to the color curve components found in Photoshop, PaintShop Pro and other graphic image editors.
-The basic purpose of a curves component is map values from the x-axis (input) of the graph to the y-axis (output).
+The basic purpose of a curves component is to map values from the x-axis (input) of the graph to the y-axis (output).
 By adjusting the shape of the curve, you remap values from the x-axis to different values on the y-axis.

  This component is based on the javax.swing.JPanel, and can easily be added to and JFrame or JDialog.